 – Ongoing operational expenses are unlikely to be funded.

 – The Foundation will consider applications from faith-based organizations for non-sectarian, community outreach programs.

-Grant applications must have a direct relevance to the Macon-Bibb County community.
+Grant applications must have direct relevance to the Central Georgia community.

 Maximum Grant Amount

-Under the Conversation to Action Grant Program, CFCG will only consider proposals from participants of On The Table Macon 2018.
+Under the Conversation to Action Grant Program, CFCG will only consider proposals from participants of On The Table 2020.